xinyongtian/R_ModelMatrixModel/cran-comments.md

 ## Resubmission 2021_08_16
 This is a resubmission.
 In this version I have:
-* Replace T with TRUE and F with FALSE in .rd file
+* Replace T with TRUE, and F with FALSE in .rd file
 * add examples to export function